Arunee Nanthiwat

+Career

-Arunee's major roles include Suneo Honekawa in Doraemon, Conan Edogawa, Sonoko Suzuki in Detective Conan in 1999–2021, Nico Robin, and Tony Tony Chopper In One Piece.
+Arunee's major roles included Suneo Honekawa in Doraemon, Conan Edogawa and Sonoko Suzuki in Detective Conan from 1999–2021, and Nico Robin and Tony Tony Chopper in One Piece.
 She won the TV Gold Award in 1995 for Best Actress for the role of Hagemaru Hageda in Tsurupika Hagemaru.

-On 28 August 2021, Arunee announced her indefinite hiatus from voice acting career as the COVID-19 pandemic hit the Thailand.
-Quarantine rules and her works were cancelled.
-In August 2022, she has returned to the voice acting career by dubbing the One Piece Film: Red and Doraemon: Nobita's Little Star Wars 2021.
-Although she has terminated all her work for TV anime series, she is still dubbing only for Doraemon (both TV series and movies).
+On 28 August 2021, Arunee announced her indefinite hiatus from her voice acting career as the COVID-19 pandemic hit Thailand and her works were cancelled due to quarantine rules.
+In August 2022, she returned to voice acting by dubbing One Piece Film: Red and Doraemon: Nobita's Little Star Wars 2021.
+Although she terminated her work for television anime series, she still dubbed for Doraemon.

+Death

+Nanthiwat died on 4 December 2025, at the age of 69.